-Considering all available information from in vitro and in vivo fish studies supported by mammalian toxicity studies, the following conclusion regarding endocrine disruption in the environment for 3-BC can be drawn:
+Considering all available information from in vitro and in vivo fish studies supported by mammalian (rodent) reproductive toxicity studies, the following conclusion regarding endocrine disruption in the environment (wildlife vertebrates such as fish and rodents) for 3-BC can be drawn:

-In vitro tests indicate that 3-BC and/or its main metabolite is able to activate the human ERa and ER β receptor and the rainbow trout ERa receptor in a dose dependent manner.
+In vitro tests indicate that 3-BC and/or its main metabolite is able to activate the human ER $\alpha$ and ER $\beta$ receptor and the rainbow trout ER $\alpha$ receptor in a dose dependent manner.
 3-BC also shows antiandrogenic and possibly antiprogesterone like activity.

-Effects observed in the in vivo tests support this mode of action and show that 3-BC acts via an estrogenic or antiandrogenic mode of action in vivo:
+Effects observed in the in vivo fish tests support this mode of action and show that 3-BC acts via an estrogenic or antiandrogenic mode of action in vivo:

-- Vitellogenin induction, observed in three studies, clearly show that 3-BC causes in vivo endocrine activity by an estrogenic mode of action. - Histological changes observed in males and females fit to an estrogenic or antiandrogenic mode of action and some of the changes observed are diagnostic for an endocrine mode of action. - The observed decrease of secondary sex characteristics in males is diagnostic for an estrogenic or antiandrogenic mode of action.
+• Vitellogenin induction, observed in three studies, clearly show that 3-BC causes in vivo endocrine activity by an estrogenic mode of action.

+- Histological changes observed in males and females fit to an estrogenic or antiandrogenic mode of action and some of the changes observed are diagnostic for an endocrine mode of action. - The observed depression of male secondary sex characteristics is indicative for an estrogenic or antiandrogenic mode of action.